pengwynn/flint/README.md

 - A list of comparable projects that inspired yours or would be suitable alternatives.

-In addition to a README, you should include basic files needed for collaborators to undestand and use your project.
-Use Flint to help ensure that each new project you create will be structured in contributor friendly way.
+In addition to a README, you should include basic files that will help collaborators understand and use your project.
+Using Flint will help ensure these files are in place for every new project you create.

 ### Install